 - Thoroughly combine the ground pork with all the other ingredients.
 Allow to sit for at least 30 minutes or up to 5 days for the pork to absorb all the flavors.

 To make chorizo-potato mix

 - Wash potatoes and cut into a half-inch dice.
 Add to a saucepan and cover with water.
-Bring the water to a boil and boil potatoes for 15-20 minutes or until fork tender.
+Bring to a boil for 15-20 minutes or until fork tender.
 Drain thoroughly.

 - While potatoes boil, slice the onion into thin strips.
 Heat a large nonstick pan over medium-high heat.
 Add 2 Tb olive oil to the pan.
 Sauté the chorizo until almost cooked through or for about 6 minutes.
 Add onion to the chorizo and cook until softened or 2-3 minutes.

 - Once the potatoes have cooked and drained, add to the chorizo mixture and mix well to combine.